Dodgers vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Dodgers Recent Betting Performance

-- The Dodgers have played as the favorite in nine of their past 10 games and won four of those contests.
+- The Dodgers have played as the favorite in nine of their past 10 games and have gone 5-4 in those contests.

-- In their last 10 games with a total, the Dodgers and their opponents have combined to hit the over six times.
+- In their last 10 games with a total, the Dodgers and their opponents are 5-4-1 when it comes to hitting the over.

+- In their last game with a spread, the Dodgers covered the spread.

 Dodgers Betting Records & Stats

-- The Dodgers are 37-27 in games they were favored on the moneyline (winning 57.8% of those games).
+- The Dodgers have been the moneyline favorite 65 total times this season.
+They've finished 38-27 in those games.

-- Los Angeles has played three times as moneyline favorites with odds of -275 or shorter, and won in each game.
+- Los Angeles has gone 7-5 when playing as moneyline favorites with odds of -210 or shorter (58.3% winning percentage).

-- The implied moneyline probablility for this matchup gives the Dodgers a 73.3% chance to win.
+- Based on this contest's moneyline, the Dodgers have an implied win probability of 67.7%.

-- Los Angeles has played in 77 games with over/under set, and have combined with opponents to go over the total 42 times (42-30-5).
+- Los Angeles has played in 78 games with set over/under, and have combined with opponents to go over the total 42 times (42-31-5).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!